HERMES-DKZ/quarto-publishing/episodes/04yaml.md

 #### YAML Keys:

-**title**:    Title of you paper/webpage/publication **format**:   The format of your rendered document.
+* `title:`               – Title of you paper/webpage/publication
+* `format:`              – The format of your rendered document.
 There are a wide variety of formats to choose from.
 A detailed list can be found here: https://quarto.org/docs/output-formats/all-formats.html
-**toc**:      Toc:true creates a simple table of contents for your website. the Heading you created via '#' headings are used to create it.
+* `toc:`                 – **Toc:true** creates a simple table of contents for your website. the Heading you created via '#' headings are used to create it.
 :::